• Skip to main content

 • Tweet3

 Erika Wassall, the Jersey Farm Scribe here, with a homemade brown sugar cinnamon oatmeal recipe you are going to love.
-Talk about a money saver!
-You know those oatmeal mix packets we all buy, they’re pricey.
-Plus, the ingredient list and sodium content makes us flinch.
+Talk about a money-saver!
+You know, those oatmeal mix packets we all buy are pricey.
+Plus, the ingredient list and sodium content make us flinch.
 That is why I decided to make my own homemade instant oatmeal mix for busy mornings!
 This is the perfect breakfast for kids and it is also one of my own personal favorites.

 Homemade Brown Sugar Cinnamon Oatmeal